dwachss/bililiteRange/docs/index.md

 ## Methods

-Any method that does not have an explicit return value returns the range itself, so methods can be changed:
+Any method that does not have an explicit return value returns the range itself, so methods can be chained:
 `range.all('foo bar').bounds('start').text('baz ').sendkeys('{ArrowLeft}').select()` sets the text of the element to `"baz foo bar"`, with the selection point right after `baz`.